kubedb/docs/docs/guides/hazelcast/autoscaler/storage/hazelcast-storage.md

 pvc-f068d245-718b-4561-b452-f3130bb260f6   1462Mi        RWO            Delete           Bound    demo/hazelcast-dev-data-hazelcast-dev-1         longhorn              <unset>    30m1s
 ```

-The above output verifies that we have successfully autoscaled the volume of the Hazelcast combined cluster.
+The above output verifies that we have successfully autoscaled the volume of the Hazelcast  cluster.

 ## Cleaning Up